jecaro/jeancharles.quillet/pages/projects.md

 [Scalian](https://www.scalian.com), we had this huge C++ project.
 Think about something with more than 300 subprojects (libraries or executables).
 It was tough dealing with such a huge code base and its complexity.
-There were a lot of dependencies between the projects, and we had no way to actually list them and view the dependency graph.
+There were a lot of inter dependencies between the projects, and we had no way to actually list them and view the dependency graph.

 We needed a tool to help us to handle all these dependencies.